collindching/collinching.github.io/_pages/about.md

 ## Who I am

-Hi, I'm Collin and I am a data scientist.
-I help businesses make decisions through well-informed statistical analysis.
+Hey.
+I'm Collin and I am a data scientist.
+In other words, I help businesses make decisions through well-informed statistical analysis.
 I use R and Python on a daily basis, and am pretty handy with Excel too.
-I'm currently a contract marketing decision scientist at FAANG.

 I received my bachelors in statistics from UCLA in 2018, and don't have immediate plans for furthering my formal education.

 However, I consider this website to be continuation of my learning journey.
-In my free time, I'll be learning statistics and collecting my notes and thoughts here.
+In my free time, I'll be learning statistics and collecting notes and thoughts here.

+Currently, I'm a contract marketing decision scientist at FAANG.

 Outside of work and study, I like to cook, play table tennis, and catch up with friends.